1 May 2023

 123 Mulberry Street, Shallotte

-Darcy Geho is a contributing author to this specific Hobbs Realty blog.
+Darcy Geho is a contributor to this specific Hobbs Realty blog.
 She spent 11 years working in the vacation rental industry while she lived on and traveled the North Carolina coast.
 Like most of our visitors, when Darcy isn’t at the beach she looks forward to her next visit.
-In her spare time, Darcy likes cooking and food preservation and enjoys sharing her adventures on her blog.
+In her spare time,